PoreddyPujareddy01/Digital-Music-Store-data-analysis-using-SQL/README.md

     track_count DESC
 LIMIT 1;

-Q10 : Write a query to list all employees who work in a specific city, such as "Calgary," using the employee table.
+Q10: Write a query to list all employees who work in a specific city, such as "Calgary" using the employee table.

-SELECT * FROM EMPLOYEE;
 SELECT
     employee_id,
     first_name,